discorgento/.github/profile/README.md

 ## Hi there 👋

-Discord community (also js, php, mysql, react, vue, etc)
+Tech Community on Discord Magento, js, php, mysql, react, vue

 we want **YOU** for [our community](https://discord.io/Discorgento)!